Slabs made of high-density, low-porosity ceramic porcelain.

-This Porcelain sheet is also heat and fire resistant, which makes this an excellent benchtop and splashback surface for around gas cooktops.
+This Sintered Porcelain sheet is also heat and fire resistant, which makes this an excellent benchtop and splashback surface for around gas cooktops.
 Likewise Porcelain sheet is also UV resistant thus they will not fade in direct sunlight, making porcelain benchtops a great decorative material for outdoor Kitchens.

 Let's discuss your project